Claude Prompt Engineering Best Practices (2026): A Checklist That Actually Improves Outputs

 - Force structure in the output (JSON / bullets / rubric)

-A good Claude system prompt reads like a short contract—explicit, bounded, and verifiable.
+A good Claude system prompt reads like a short contract.
+It should be explicit, bounded, and easy to check.

 What to Include: